Investigative judgment: Previous statements

-Item 15, Fundamental Beliefs of Seventh-day Adventists, 1931.

-That God, in the time of the judgment and in accordance with His uniform dealing with the human family in warning them of coming events vitally affecting their destiny (Amos 3:6, 7), sends forth a proclamation of the approach of the Second Advent of Christ; that this work is symbolized by the three angels of Revelation 14, and that their threefold message brings to view a work of reform to prepare a people to meet Him at His coming (Amos 3:6, 7; 2 Corinthians 5:10; Revelation 14:6-12).

-Item 16, Fundamental Beliefs of Seventh-day Adventists, 1931.

-That the time of the cleansing of the sanctuary, synchronizing with the period of the proclamation of the message of Revelation 14, is a time of investigative judgment, first, with reference to the dead, and second, with reference to the living.
-This investigative judgment determines who of the myriads sleeping in the dust of the earth are worthy of a part in the first resurrection, and who of its living multitudes are worthy of translation (1 Peter 4:17, 18; Daniel 7:9, 10; Revelation 14:6, 7; Luke 20:35).

 Every five years the Adventist World Church meets in session to review current issues, add doctrinal statements and clarify church positions.
 Although a significant restatement of the published beliefs took place in 1980 General Conference session, the church has chosen to leave the doctrinal statement on the Investigative judgment virtually unchanged from its formulation in the 1870s.

 Other statements and significant publications

 The constitution of the Adventist Theological Society affirms the doctrine of the Investigative Judgment.

-Official Adventist publications such as Seventh-day Adventists Answer Questions on Doctrine (1957) and [Seventh-day Adventists believe] (1988) defend the church's traditional teaching.
+Official Adventist publications such as Seventh-day Adventists Answer Questions on Doctrine (1957) and Seventh-day Adventists believe (1988) defend the church's traditional teaching.

 Documents publicly available on the Biblical Research Institute's website support and defend the traditional doctrine with reference to Scripture.

 The 2006 third quarter Adult Bible Study Guide produced by the Seventh-day Adventist General Conference, was entitled The Gospel, 1844, and Judgment, and strongly upholds and defends the church's traditional 1844 doctrine.
 The preface to the study guide states that "From this doctrine, perhaps more than any other, our distinct identity as Seventh-day Adventists arises."